Optimal Control For Anti-Abeta Treatment in Alzheimer's Disease using a Reaction-Diffusion Model

+To model the therapeutic effect of anti-A$\beta$ treatment, we introduce a dosing function \( C(t) \), where \( C(t) \in L^{\infty}(0, T) \) represents the treatment intensity administered over the time interval \( (0, T) \).
+The governing reaction-diffusion model is given by \cite{rockne2010predicting}:

-Here, \( \rho \) represents the production rate of \( A\beta \) plaques, and we assume the carrying capacity is normalized to 1.
-The vector \( \mathbf{n} \) denotes the outward unit normal on \( \partial \Omega \), and \( u_{0}(\mathbf{x}) \) specifies the initial concentration distribution.
-The no-flux boundary condition ensures that \( A\beta \) remains within the brain domain.
+Here, \( \rho \) represents the production rate of A$\beta$ plaques, and the carrying capacity is normalized to 1.
+The vector \( \mathbf{n} \) denotes the outward unit normal on \( \partial \Omega \), and \( u_{0}(\mathbf{x}) \) specifies the initial plaque distribution obtained from imaging data.
+The no-flux boundary condition reflects the anatomical constraint that A$\beta$ remains confined within the brain domain.

 From a biological perspective, we aim to evaluate the effectiveness of the therapy in reducing the \( A_{\beta} \) concentration in the brain while simultaneously controlling potential side effects.
 To achieve this, we consider the following objective function: